noaa-nws-cpc/realtime-oni/README.md

 **Location:** `$DATA_OUT/observations/ocean/short_range/global/sst-avhrr/daily-data`

 Files are named `/{yyyy}/avhrr-only-v2.{yyyy}.{mm}.{dd}.nc`, and are simply copies of the [input data](#input-data) arranged in a local archive with a GrADS [data descriptor file](http://cola.gmu.edu/grads/gadoc/SDFdescriptorfile.html) that allows [templating](http://cola.gmu.edu/grads/gadoc/templates.html) over the daily data.
-To set up the data descriptor file and archive on your system, see the [How to Install](docs/HOW-TO-INSTALL.md) documentation.
+To set up the data descriptor file and local archive on your system, see the [How to Install](docs/HOW-TO-INSTALL.md) documentation.

 **Script that creates these data:** `$REALTIME_ONI/scripts/update-sst-archive.pl`